mehdi-chebbi/nda-web/README.md

 ### Frontend
 - **Home Page**: Hero section, mission/vision, focus areas, statistics
 - **Resources Page**: Document browser with filtering, search, and download
-- **About Us Page**: Information about the NDA and Readiness Program
+- **About Us Page**: Information about NDA and Readiness Program
 - **Contact Us Page**: Contact information and form
 - **Admin Dashboard**: Document upload, delete, and management

 ### Backend
 - Express.js server with REST APIs
+- **PostgreSQL database** for storing documents and admin users
 - Document management (upload/delete only - no update)
 - Admin authentication with JWT
-- Auto-generated manifest.json
+- **Auto-generated manifest.json** from database
+- Audit logging for all document operations
 - Static file serving for React app and documents

 ### Design System